Everyone is included

 In the main building, on levels 1, 2 and 3 there are lounge seating areas outside the galleries.
 The Old Gaol in the courtyard also has small rooms with seating that provide a quieter space.

-We host sensory sensitive morning sessions throughout the year to support people with Autism to explore and enjoy the Museum.
+We host sensory sensitive afternoon sessions throughout the year to support people with Autism to explore and enjoy the Museum.

 Entry to the Museum